 We gave these packs a beating in the snowy Colorado mountains, the harsh desert landscape of the southwestern United States, and the muddy, rugged peaks of Vermont.
 Meg relied heavily on the ability of each pack she tested to carry the burden of extra gear during a cold spring, pushing some of the packs to their limits.
 Elizabeth tested packs while carrying heavier loads of multiple people's food to support her young kids on the rugged New England trails.

 We began this review with thorough market research, scouring manufacturers' websites, and backpacking forums.
-We looked at hundreds of models before purchasing the top 15 to put through the rigors of our hands-on testing.
+We looked at hundreds of models before purchasing the top 14 models to put through the rigors of our hands-on testing.
 We identified four key performance areas to focus on.
 We paid attention to things like how easy it was to get the packs adjusted for different users, how comfortable they were when fully loaded, and the functionality of the pockets and features.
 The resulting review is a great starting point if you're in the market for a women's backpacking pack.

 Analysis and Test Results